-El Salvador country profile - BBC News
+El Salvador country profile

 MEDIA

-Press freedom is guaranteed under the constitution, and the media freely and routinely criticise the government and report on opposition activities.
+Press freedom is guaranteed under the constitution and there is a lively media scene.

-But ownership of broadcasting outlets is concentrated among a small group of private operators, and media owners "often impose controls on journalists to protect their political or economic interests", according to US-based Freedom House.
+The broadcast media are privately owned and in the hands of a small group of business interests.

 TIMELINE